martin-cowie/macaroni/PITCHME.md

 ---
 # Quick.

-* No setup time: all data structures are staticly held in the BSS.
+* **No setup time**: all data structures are staticly held in the BSS.
-* The table is stored as a tree where each branch uses the most suitable data structure.
+* The table is stored as a tree
+* Each branch uses the most suitable data structure.

 ---